gumeo/accSDA_matlab/README.md

 The training set consists of *n=28* spectrographic observations of either *arabica* or *robusta* variants of instant coffee, each containing *p=286* feature variables.
 We include a standardized version of this data set in the fold `Data` in the repository as the file `Coffee.mat`.

 We first define input arguments.
-Here, we use the accelerated proximal gradient method with backtracking and with cross valiation; we'll discuss the usage of other methods later.
+Here, we use the accelerated proximal gradient method with backtracking and with cross validation; we'll discuss the usage of other methods later.

 ```Matlab